FREE Online Information Sessions

 Interview & Application Requirements

-To be eligible for the interview, the applicant must:
+to be eligible for an interview, the applicant must:

-Interviews are conducted between March and June.
-The final determination of the class will be made in June.
+Interviews are conducted between April and May.
+The final determination of who will go through a skills and assessment day will be made June 1.
+BBetween 32-50 applicants will be selected to complete the skills and assessment day in June/July.
+The final determination of who is selected will be made afer the skills and assessment day.
 Thirty-two seats are available.
-An average of 100 applications are received yearly for this program.
-If the application process is not complete (ie: references, clinical observation, and transcripts are not received) by March 1, those individuals will not be considered for pre-screening or interviews.
+An average of 125 applications are received yearly for this program.
+If the application process is not complete (ie: references, clinical observation, and transcripts are not received) by March 1, those individuals will not be considered for pre-screening or interviews or skills assessment.
+Keep in mind, only those applicants who pass each phase of the interview process will be considered for final selection.

 The faculty looks for professionalism, medical career readiness, academic history and potential, goals, interest, life experience, service activities, maturity, ability to perform essential functions, and career fit during the application process.
 Students with low science GPAs or uncompleted prerequisites by June, of the application year, may not be considered for the current year due to the competitiveness of the program.